Rahmerh/dotfiles/README.md

 ## Installation

-All my dotfiles are managed with chezmoi.
+My dotfiles I want to have anywhere I want.
+I like arch so keep that in mind while using this repo.

 I've included an install script to easily get set up.

-Simply execute the following command to get started:
+If you want to live on the edge and directly install execute the following:

 ```shell
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/Rahmerh/dotfiles/main/install.sh)"